Germany qualify for 2026 World Cup with 6-0 demolition of Slovakia

 Slovakia, who had beaten Germany in Bratislava in September, had no answer to the hosts' relentless pressure.

-The pace dropped after the break but substitutes Ridle Baku and teenager Assan Ouedraogo added a goal apiece, with the latter becoming the youngest player to score for Germany on his debut at 19 years.
+The pace dropped after the break but substitutes Ridle Baku and 19-year-old Assan Ouedraogo added a goal apiece, with the latter becoming the youngest player to score for Germany on his debut.

-The Germans, who have qualified for the World Cup for the 21st time, second-most after Brazil's 23, have openly set their goal of winning the World Cup, co-hosted by Mexico, the United States and Canada, to restore their dented reputation as a global football powerhouse following their first round exits in the 2018 and 2022.
+The Germans, who have qualified for the World Cup for the 21st time, second-most after Brazil's 23, have openly set their goal of winning the World Cup, co-hosted by Mexico, the United States and Canada, to restore their dented reputation as a global football powerhouse.

 They have not reached a final in any major international tournament since winning their fourth World Cup in 2014 in Brazil.